pingbird/async_builder/README.md

 # async_builder - Improved Future and Stream builder for Flutter.

-This package provides AsyncBuilder, a widget similar to StreamBuilder / FutureBuilder which is designed to reduce boilerplate and improve error handling.
+This package provides `AsyncBuilder`, a widget similar to StreamBuilder / FutureBuilder which is designed to reduce boilerplate and improve error handling.

+It also provides `InitBuilder`, which makes it easier to start async tasks safely.

 ## How to use